sjentsch/lsjDocs/_pages/Ch11_tTest_03.rst

 .. math:: \hat\sigma_p = \sqrt{\frac{w_1 {\hat\sigma_1}^2 + w_2 {\hat\sigma_2}^2}{w_1 + w_2}}

-And if you mentally substitute w\ :sub:`1` = *N*\ :sub:`1` - 1 and
+And if you mentally substitute w\ :sub:`1` = *N*\ :sub:`1` - 1 and w\ :sub:`2`
-w\ :sub:`2` = *N*\ :sub:`2` - 1 into this equation you get a very ugly looking
+= *N*\ :sub:`2` - 1 into this equation you get a very ugly looking formula.
-formula.
 A very ugly formula that actually seems to be the “standard” way of describing the pooled standard deviation estimate.
 It’s not my favourite way of thinking about pooled standard deviations, however.
 I prefer to think about it like this.
 Our data set actually corresponds to a set of *N* observations which are sorted into two groups.
 So let’s use the notation *X*\ :sub:`ik` to refer to the grade received by the i-th student in the k-th tutorial group.
 That is, *X*\ :sub:`11` is the grade received by the first student in Anastasia’s class, *X*\ :sub:`21` is her second student, and so on.
-And we have two separate group means :math:`\bar{X}_1` and :math:`\bar{X}_2`, which we could “generically” refer to using the notation :math:`\bar{X}_k`, i.e., the mean grade for the k-th tutorial group.
+And we have two separate group means *X̄*\ :sub:`1` and *X̄*\ :sub:`2`, which we could “generically” refer to using the notation *X̄*\ :sub:`k`, i.e., the mean grade for the k-th tutorial group.
 So far, so good.
 Now, since every single student falls into one of the two tutorials, we can describe their deviation from the group mean as the difference

-| *X*\ :sub:`ik` - :math:`\bar{X}_k`
+| *X*\ :sub:`ik` - *X̄*\ :sub:`k`

 So why not just use these deviations (i.e., the extent to which each student’s grade differs from the mean grade in their tutorial)?
 Remember, a variance is just the average of a bunch of squared deviations, so let’s do that.
 Mathematically, we could write it like this

 .. math:: \frac{\sum_{ik} \left( X_{ik} - \bar{X}_k \right)^2}{N}